derkork/quarkus-kotlin-openapi/docs/_docs/02_creating_clients.md

 quarkus.rest-client."upstream-pet-store-api-client".read-timeout=5000
 ```

-The name of the client in the configuration is derived from the generated class name, so because our client class is named `UpstreamPetStoreApiClient`, the configuration key is `upstream-pet-store-api-client`.
+The name of the client in the configuration is derived from the generated class name.
+So because our client class is named `UpstreamPetStoreApiClient`, the configuration key is `upstream-pet-store-api-client`.
 Quarkus can also log all requests and responses of the client.
 This can be very helpful for debugging.
 To enable this, add the following configuration to the `application.properties` file:

 ```properties
 quarkus.log.category."org.jboss.resteasy.reactive.client.logging".level=DEBUG